Lameguy64/PSn00bSDK/README.md

    gmp, isl and tinyxml2 libraries for your distro.
 2. Build and install the GNU GCC toolchain targeting mipsel-unknown-elf (see toolchain.txt for details).
-Export a variable named `PSN00BSDK_TC` containing a path to the installed toolchain's base directory.
+Export a variable named `PSN00BSDK_TC` containing a path to the installed toolchain's base directory if you've installed the toolchain in a location other than /usr/local.
    Also export a `GCC_VERSION` variable if you're using a version of GCC other than 7.4.0.
 3. Clone from PSn00bSDK source with
    `git clone https://github.com/lameguy64/psn00bsdk`
-4. Enter tools directory and run `make`, then `make install` to consolidate the tools to a bin directory.
-Add this directory to your PATH variable and make sure `elf2x` and `lzpack` (required for n00bDEMO) is accessible from any directory.
+4. Enter tools directory and run `make`, then `make install` to consolidate the tools to the bin directory.
+Add this directory to your PATH variable and make sure `elf2x` and other tools are accessible from any directory.
 5. Enter the libpsn00b directory and run `make`.
-Then, run `make install` to consolidate the libraries to the libpsn00b parent directory or the directory specified by ``PSN00BSDK_LIBS``.
+Then, run `make install` to consolidate the libraries to the libpsn00b parent directory, or the directory specified by ``PSN00BSDK_LIBS``.
-6. Compile example programs to test if the SDK is set up correctly.
+6. Compile the example programs by running `make` from the examples directory to test the SDK.

 ## Examples